What are the aims of this leaflet?

 What causes folliculitis decalvans?

-The exact cause of folliculitis decalvans is unknown but it may be due to an abnormal chronic inflammatory reaction to a bacterium called Staphylococcus aureus.
+The exact cause of folliculitis decalvans is unknown but it may be due to an abnormal reaction to a bacterium called Staphylococcus aureus.
 Staphylococcus aureus is often present on healthy skin.

 What are the symptoms of folliculitis decalvans?

-Folliculitis decalvans can cause an area of the scalp to become itchy and feel tight, and painful.
+Folliculitis decalvans can cause an area of the scalp to become itchy and painful and can feel tight.
 Sometimes no discomfort is felt at all.

 What does folliculitis decalvans look like?